laraning/flame/README.md

 The Twinkle works like an "intelligent widget".
 It will render content defined in your Twinkes/ folder, given the argument passed.
 In this case, the Twinkle will load the "welcome.blade.php".

 BUT!
-More magic happens :heart": ...
+More magic happens :heart: ...

 Before rendering the Twinkle, it will try to find its own respective controller (studly case) name.
 In our case we do have it in the Controllers/WelcomeController.php, so let's check it: